Course Name: TPC River Highlands

 The 14th is one of my favorites on the course as a 421 yard par 4 with a completely blind teeshot.
 The landing area is relatively generous, but first-time players won’t be aware of this.
 From the top of the fairway, this hole slides left and straight downhill to a target green guarded by bunker on either side.

 2008 Traveler’s Champion Stewart Cink described the final 4 holes as “four of the most exciting finishing holes in a group anywhere in the world” and I can’t disagree.
-With 15-17 circling a large pond, the Traveler’s almost always comes down to these exciting holes.
+Holes 15-17 circle a large pond, creating a natural amphitheater for watching these exciting holes.
 It all begins on the par 4 15th, one of the most famous drivable par fours on the PGA Tour.
 Playing only 296 yards from an elevated teebox, golfers will be tempted to go for this green, especially considering how narrow the fairway is.
 At only 185 yards from the tee, this fairway dwindles into essentially nothing, with bunkers beginning on the left side.
 The right side of the fairway is safer, and the entire fairway kicks balls right-to-left into the pond.
-This green is sort of a Biarritz-style green, with a giant swoon about midway in the middle.
+This green is a pseudo-Biarritz, with a giant swoon about midway in the middle.

 Just spectacular!
 The 16th is the final par 3 on the course, and the signature hole at TPC River Highlands.
 Playing 171 yards over water the entire way, golfers will need a well-struck mid-iron to find this shallow back-to-front sloped green.
 While water is the primary hazard here, beware of two bunkers on either side and tricky shaved down areas surrounding this green.